RaghuRamSatt/DS5010-Project/README.md

 # DS5010-Project
-Binomail distribution library for class project. \
+Binomial distribution library for class project. \
 This README file includes a brief introduction to the module, usage instructions, installation instructions, requirements, and a note on contributing.